Boolean ideals and their varieties: Boolean polynomials, boolean ideals and subsets of

-It is natural to ask whether the results developed so forth can be used in practice.
-Since the computational aspects is not the focus of this paper, we choose to only focus on the question wether or not a boolean ideal $(x_1^2 + x_1, \ldots, x_n^2 + x_n, f_1, \ldots, f_m)$ has empty variety or not.
+It is natural to ask if the methods that we have developed in this section are comparable in performance with other existing methods.
+This is somewhat out of the reach of this paper, so instead we focus on a special class of boolean polynomials.

-We have used the computer algebra program Macaulay2 \cite{M2} and the PolyBoRi \cite{polybori} system to perform the computations and we compare the running time with the direrunning time for the corresponding Gr\"obner basis computation.
-The reason for choosing Macaulay2 is twofold.
-Firstly, we need a system which don't use a special representation of the boolean monomials and polynomials in order for the comparison to be fair.
-Secondly, Macaulay2 has a built in package suited for performing computations within boolean ideals called BooleanGB.
-This package uses a bitwise representation of monomials.
-The reason for choosing PolyBoRi is because it is the fastest package available for computing Boolean Gr\"obner bases.

-Our naive implementation consists only of calculating the product and to check whether or not this expression equals zero (unsatisfiable/empty variety) or not (satisfiable/non-empty variety).
-In order for the comparison to be reasonable fair, we have not even used the trivial trick to compute the product degree by degree and stop as soon as we encounter a non-zero element.

-The result is striking and shows at least that this direct method should be considered as a serious alternative to Gr\"obner basis calculations for boolean ideals, at least when it comes to testing satisfiability of the system.